Shwetankkk/TrustID/README.md

 - ✅ Register as **Applicant**, **Employer**, or **Institution**
 - 📄 Applicants can upload resumes securely to **IPFS via Pinata**
 - 🧑‍💼 Employers can view resumes and request verification from institutions
-- 🏫 Institutions can approve or reject verification requests
+- 🏫 Institutions approve verification requests
 - 🔗 Verification statuses are updated both **on-chain (Ethereum)** and **off-chain (MongoDB)**
 - 🔒 Secured via cryptographic hashing and smart contracts
 - 🎛️ Role-based access and Metamask login for all users